-Data Discovery and Classification -How it is done?
+Data Discovery and Classification -How it is Done?

 Since this feature was released a common question was being asked by many data professionals.
 Does it just look at the column names to determine if it falls into a classification category or does it actually read data in the tables?
-Answer was given by the program manager Ronit Reger in the comment section of one of the above article, “The current automatic classification algorithm looks at column names for providing recommendations.
+The answer was given by the program manager Ronit Reger in the comment section of one of the above article, “The current automatic classification algorithm looks at column names for providing recommendations.
 However, this can and will evolve over time”.
 This is the first release of this feature and many enhancements will be done in future releases.

 I ran an extended event trace to capture the tsql calls being made during the discovery & classification process.
 Here are some of the key points.